Vehicle Registration and Permit Parking

 An Alternative Vehicle Permit does not expire.
 The permit should be visible from the front of the vehicle, affixed to the upper part of the hood or frame on the driver’s side visually below the steering wheel.

-Operators of alternative vehicles must meet the general requirements listed in the GS130 Alternative Vehicle Policy, and successfully complete the Alternative Vehicle Safety Training Program given by the UT Department of Environmental Health & Safety.
+Operators of alternative vehicles must meet the general requirements listed in the GS130 Alternative Vehicle Policy, and complete the Alternative Vehicle Safety Training Program given by the UT Department of Environmental Health & Safety.

 - Purchase or acquire vehicle (must be done through Facilities Services)